orcema/node-red-contrib-google-home-notify/README.md

 Install node-red.

-Install this package with "npm install node-red-contrib-google-home-notify --save" in ~./node-red or via the Palette Manager in node-red.
+Install this package with "npm install node-red-contrib-google-home-notify-volume-adjustable --save" in ~./node-red or via the Palette Manager in node-red.

 If everything was successfull you should see a new node in the output category in node-red after a restart.